Frequently Asked Questions

 What is the best way to prevent the flu?

 The best way to protect you and your family is to get a flu vaccine.
-Talk to your doctor about which vaccine is right for you and your family.

 Two types of flu vaccines